Anuragjuneja/Stock_Analysis/README.md

-# Stock Price Prediction and Trend Analysis
+# Stock Price Prediction,Trend Analysis and Portfolio Optimization

 ## Project Overview
 This project involves building an LSTM-based model for stock price prediction and trend analysis.
 The model predicts future stock prices based on historical data and evaluates the accuracy of trend predictions for various stocks.